charleslemaire0/TeenAstro/UniversalMainUnit/README.md

 - Tracking
 - Guiding
 - Parking, custom Home position
-- HAL is partly done but there are still some #ifdefs in the code that need to be removed
+- 2-star alignment
+- GNSS
 - EEPROM support: small change to support the RAM/Flash implementation of ESP32, that also requires a task to commit the changes to flash when needed.
-- RealTime clock: ESP32 does not have a clock, so it reports a fake time.
+- RealTime clock: This driver needs work.

 What is does **not** have:

-- Alignment
 - Backlash
+- Refraction
-- GPS, Focuser
+- Focuser
 - Encoder support

 ### Hardware support

-The software is tested on an ESP32 development board, a Board 250 (Teensy4) and a modified board 240 (removed the ST4 5V pull-up resistors).
+The software is tested on Norman Cleesattel's ESP32S3 development board, a Board 250 (Teensy4) and a modified board 240 (removed the ST4 5V pull-up resistors).
 It is built with PlatformIO, either with the command line tools or through VSCode.
 On the ESP32, it is possible to use JTAG with its excellent breakpoint and watch capabilities.

 ### Design choices